LIV2/RIPPLE-IDE/README.md

 * [Interactive HTML BOM](https://html-preview.github.io/?url=https://github.com/LIV2/RIPPLE-IDE/blob/Rev_A2/Docs/RIPPLE-ibom.html)

 ## Revision history
+* A4 - Change flash footprint from TSOP to PLCC because the TSOP version is no longer manufactured.
 * A3 - Add protection for reverse installation
 * A2 - Add bank selection, support loading CDFS from flash
 * A1 - Initial release